 Initially, the aggression will be mild and relatively easy to ignore.
 The occasional nip of the fingers or a head toss may seem like nothing, but it can quickly escalate.

 When a pig tosses or swipes its head, it quickly raises its head and then throws it to one side.
 In pig body language, this means that they don’t like something about their current situation.
-They may be telling you that they don’t want to be touched or that someone is standing too close to them.
+They may be telling you they don’t want to be touched or that someone is standing too close to them.

 Other signs of pig aggression include biting, teeth chomping, humping, or jumping on people.
 If your pig charges, nudges, pushes, or grabs at your clothing or shoes, it is being aggressive.